alphagov/govuk-rfcs/draft-workflow-for-making-changes-to-the-schemas.md

 Example:

 - You want to remove an attribute from govuk-content-schemas.
 You remove it from the payload in the publisher application.&nbsp;
-- The PR is merged, but the application is not yet deployed to production
+- The PR is merged, but the application is not yet deployed to production.
 - Raise a PR on content-schemas to remove the payload.
-Downstream pass because the publisher isn't sending the attribute (but it's testing against master)
+Downstream apps pass because the publisher app master isn't sending the attribute anymore.
-- When you deploy govuk-content-schemas the publisher app will be sending invalid content
+- When you deploy govuk-content-schemas the publisher app will be sending invalid content.

 ## Proposal